rutsmata/grace-pace-race/client/README.md

-# React + Vite

 This is my first React project.
-It aims to create an application which will contain articles about car sport.
+It represents an application-blog which makes possible for the guests to review car sport articles and comments if available.
+There is information-home page about the blog owner, which is my daughter-Gabriela Stoycheva.
+Users are be able to create articles and share comments.
+There is article details page with information about the owner and number of reviews.
+Users can also subscribe for a test drive, using a relevant registration form.
 Data are provided from my daughter www.gracepacerace.com.